-Today’s resumes look a bit different from those written in the past, but updating your personal document can improve your chances of getting that great job.
+Today’s resume formats look a bit different from those written in the past, but updating your personal document can improve your chances of getting that great job.
 As you set out to improve your chances of getting hired, consider several valuable tips.
 First, center your header and make sure it includes your name, professional title, contact information, and professional website.
 Follow that with a brief professional summary, including three short statements about your best qualities.

 Create a section for qualifications and skills, including any from the job description.
 If you have experience, list your work history next and boost its impact with strong verbs and concrete numbers.
 Change up the order a bit if you don’t have experience.
 Whether your education section comes before your work history or at the end of the document, it should provide the name of your degree, as well as the school and date of graduation.

 As an experienced professional in a project management office, there are certain technical skills required.
 List examples of software familiarity in your skills section, including names of spreadsheets, scheduling software, and resource management systems.
 Be sure to include some examples of your computer skills at work throughout your work experience section, backing them up with percentages and statistics showing company improvements.
-Look through our PMO analyst resume sample for several examples of effective verbs.
+Look through our PMO analyst resume samples for several examples of effective verbs.

 There are some abilities more important to include than others, such as analyzing tasks to make improvements in project procedures, interacting with team members, facilitating workshops, predicting potential conflicts, interpreting data, and keeping records.
 The jobseeker from our PMO analyst resume sample uses a variety of words effectively, such as “assessed,” “developed,” and “allocated.”
 Boost the impact of your achievements by pairing as many listings as possible with numbers to show how effective your work was.

-There are a few different options for showing off certifications you’ve earned.
+There are a few different resume template options for showing off certifications you’ve earned.
 You might list specific software certifications in the skills section or, if you have a lot, you might create a certifications and licensing section below your education section.
 This is especially helpful if you participate in ongoing education that provides you with credentials beyond a degree.

 Don’t list references on this document.
 As you can see on our PMO analyst resume sample, it’s a tight fit putting all of your information on one page.
 Rather than taking up value space on this page, create a separate page of references and have it available to share with potential employers at an interview.
 You can also leave “references available” off your page; this is generally assumed.
 Use industry-specific text examples from our resume builder to create your own personalized professional document.